 What Are The Uses of Moxibustion?

 Moxibustion is a component of traditional Chinese medicine that is used to treat stagnant or cold conditions in people.
 Moxa is burned to warm the energy vessels (meridians) and remove cold in the body resulting in smoother flow of qi (energy) and blood.
 Moxibustion is sometimes used in Western medicine, to help turn breech babies and bring them into a normal head-down position just before delivery.
 In 1998, the Journal of the American Medical Association published a landmark study that showed up to three quarter of women with breech presentations prior to delivery after receiving moxibustion at a Bladder meridian acupoint had fetuses that turned to the normal position.
-Other research showed that moxibustion in pregnant women led to an increase in the movement of their fetus, and when used alongside traditional acupuncture therapy in Vancouver, can lessen menstrual cramping symptoms.
+Other research showed that moxibustion in pregnant women led to an increase in the movement of their fetus, and when used alongside traditional acupuncture therapy in Palm Harbor, can lessen menstrual cramping symptoms.